lyteword/chspurgeon-tod/volume-7/psalm-136.md

 **Verses 7-9.**

-1\.The constancy of rule.
+1\.
+The constancy of rule.

-2\.The association of light with rule.
+2\.
+The association of light with rule.

-3\.The perpetuity of mercy in this matter.
+3\.
+The perpetuity of mercy in this matter.

 **Verses 8-9.**

-1\.The glory of the day of joy.
+1\.
+The glory of the day of joy.

-2\.The comforts of the night of sorrow.
+2\.
+The comforts of the night of sorrow.

-3\.The hand of God in each.
+3\.
+The hand of God in each.

 **Verse 10.** Mercy and judgment.
 In the stroke that filled Egypt with anguish there was conspicuous mercy.

-1\.Even to Egypt; the sharp stroke should have wrought repentance.
+1\.
+Even to Egypt; the sharp stroke should have wrought repentance.
 So God still strives with men.

-2\.Evidently to Israel; they being thus delivered; their firstborn saved.
+2\.
+Evidently to Israel; they being thus delivered; their firstborn saved.

-3\.Emphatically to the who world: power made known, Christ foreshadowed, an important link in the chain of redemption.— *W.B.H.*
+3\.
+Emphatically to the who world: power made known, Christ foreshadowed, an important link in the chain of redemption.— *W. B. H.*

 **Verse 11.** The bringing out of God's people from their natural state, from their misery, and from association with the ungodly, a great marvel of everlasting mercy.

-**Verse 11.** Effectual calling; the intervention at the determined moment of the mercy of infinite ages.— *W.B.H.*
+**Verse 11.** Effectual calling; the intervention at the determined moment of the mercy of infinite ages.— *W. B. H.*

 **Verse 12.** Displays of divine power in the history of the saints a reason for song.

 **Verses 13-14.** God to be praised not only,

-1\.For clearing our way; but also,
+1\.
+For clearing our way; but also,

-2\.For giving faith to traverse it.
+2\.
+For giving faith to traverse it.
 The last as great a mercy as the first.

 **Verses 13-15.** Mercy queen of the Exodus.

-1\.Her sceptre upon the sea.
+1\.
+Her sceptre upon the sea.
 What cannot Love divine conquer for its chosen!

-2\.Her standard in the van.
+2\.
+Her standard in the van.
 Whither shall saints fear to follow her?

-3\.Her frown upon the pursuers; life to the beloved, fatal to the foe.
+3\.
+Her frown upon the pursuers; life to the beloved, fatal to the foe.

-4\.To her let there be brought the chaplet of our praises.— *W.B.H.*
+4\.
+To her let there be brought the chaplet of our praises.— *W. B. H.*

 **Verse 15.** Final victory.

-1\.Battalions of evil annihilated.
+1\.
+Battalions of evil annihilated.

-2\.Love unharmed mounting immortal above the wave: "for his mercy endureth for ever."
+2\.
+Love unharmed mounting immortal above the wave: "for his mercy endureth for ever."

-3\.Heaven resonant with the song of Moses and the Lamb, to him give thanks.— *W.B.H.*
+3\.
+Heaven resonant with the song of Moses and the Lamb, to him give thanks.— *W. B. H.*

 **Verse 16.**

-1\.Personal care: "To him which led."
+1\.
+Personal care: "To him which led."

-2\.Peculiar interest: "His people."
+2\.
+Peculiar interest: "His people."

-3\.Persevering goodness: "Through the wilderness."
+3\.
+Persevering goodness: "Through the wilderness."

 **Verse 16.** *Led through the Wilderness.*

-1\.God's people must enter the wilderness for trial, for self knowledge, for development of graces, for preparation for Canaan.
+1\.
+God's people must enter the wilderness for trial, for self knowledge, for development of graces, for preparation for Canaan.

-2\.God leads his people while in the wilderness.
+2\.
+God leads his people while in the wilderness.
 Their route, their provision, their discipline, their protection.

-3\.God will bring his people out of the wilderness.— *C.A.D.*
+3\.
+God will bring his people out of the wilderness.— *C. A. D.*

 **Verses 17-22.** See "Spurgeon's Sermons", No. 1285: "Sihon and Og; or, Mercies in Detail."

 **Verse 21.**

-1\.Our portion, a heritage.
+1\.
+Our portion, a heritage.

-2\.Our title deed, a royal grant: "And gave."
+2\.
+Our title deed, a royal grant: "And gave."

-3\.Our praise, due to enduring mercy.
+3\.
+Our praise, due to enduring mercy.

 **Verse 23.** Prayer of the dying thief turned into a song.

-**Verses 23-24.** The gracious remembrance and the glorious redemption.— *C.A.D.*
+**Verses 23-24.** The gracious remembrance and the glorious redemption.— *C. A. D.*

 **Verse 24.** Our enemies, our accomplished redemption, the author of it, and his reason for effecting it.

-**Verse 24.** The multiplied redemptions of the Christian life, and their inexhaustible spring.— *W.B.H.*
+**Verse 24.** The multiplied redemptions of the Christian life, and their inexhaustible spring.— *W. B. H.*

 **Verse 25.** Divine housekeeping.

-1\.The Royal Commissariat.
+1\.
+The Royal Commissariat.

-2\.Its spiritual counterpart: God's august providing for our immortal nature.
+2\.
+Its spiritual counterpart: God's august providing for our immortal nature.

-3\.The queenly grace that hath the keeping of the keys: "for his mercy", etc.
+3\.
+The queenly grace that hath the keeping of the keys: "for his mercy", etc.

-— *W.B.H.*
+— *W. B. H.*

 **Verse 26.** Consider,

-1\.How he rules in heaven.
+1\.
+How he rules in heaven.

-2\.How he rules earth from heaven.
+2\.
+How he rules earth from heaven.

-3\.How mercy is the eternal element of that rule, and therefore he is the eternal object of praise.
+3\.
+How mercy is the eternal element of that rule, and therefore he is the eternal object of praise.